linnarsson-lab/ceftools/README.md

 ### CEB file format

 CEB files are binary and little endian.

-Strings are stored as UTF-8 with a leading int32 length indicator, and no terminator

-Values are stored as a vector of rows
+Strings are stored as UTF-8 with a leading int32 (signed 32-bit integer) length indicator, and no terminator.
+Values are stored as a vector of rows, as IEEE-754 float32 values.

-If the Transposed flag is set, column and row attributes should be exchanged when reading, and the values should be read in transposed order (i.e. as a vector of columns).
+#### Version

+CEB files contain a minor/major version indicator.
+Major version changes are only backward compatible (newer parsers can read older files).
+Minor version changes are both forward and backward compatible (older parsers can read newer files).
+A compliant CEB parser should refuse to read a CEB file with a larger major version, but should ignore the minor version.

+#### Skipped bytes and flags

+There is a section in the file, following the main matrix of values, that should simply be skipped.
+The purpose of this section is to make room for future file format extensions, while maintaininb backward compatibility.
+A future v0.2 file format might store some data in the skipped section, and compliant v0.1 parsers will simply ignore it and still be able to read the file.

+There is also a `Flags` field, currently unused

-File structure
+#### File structure

 	byte[4]	'CEB\t' magic word
-	byte[4] 'v0.1' version string
+	int32 	Major version (backward incompatible)
+	int32	Minor version (backward compatible)

 	int64	Column count
 	int64	Row count
-	int64 	Flags (0x0000000000000001 -> Transposed)
+	int64 	Flags

 	float32[] Values, total of [Row count x Column count] values

+	int32 		Skip length (number of bytes to skip) byte[n] 	Skipped bytes (skipped bytes)

 	int32 Header entries count
 	string Header #1 name